-- Dynamics within 10 business days of receiving the withdrawal notice from the Graduate Committee.
-In this circumstance, student appeals will be reviewed by the Graduate Committee in Family & Human Development. - iii.
-If the student fails to raise the Graduate GPA, the Program of Study GPA, and the Overall GPA to a minimum of 3.0 within the allotted time as defined in the preceding section, the student will receive a letter from the Graduate Committee notifying him/her that he/she will be recommended for withdrawal from the program.
-A student may appeal actions concerning withdrawal by petitioning the Director of the School of Social and Family Dynamics within 10 business days of receiving the withdrawal notice from the Graduate Committee.
-In this circumstance, student appeals will be reviewed by the Graduate Committee in Family & Human Development. - Incomplete Grades.
-A MAS-MFT student cannot accumulate more than two incompletes at any given time while completing a graduate program of study. - i.
-If a student accumulates three or more incompletes at any given time, the student will be placed on academic probation and receive a deficiency notice from the Graduate Committee in Family & Human Development. - ii.
-The student will be required to complete all incompletes within one semester (note: for classes within the 7.5-week semester format, the incomplete must be completed within the next 7.5 weeks). - If the student fails to complete all incompletes within one semester, the student will receive a letter from the MAS-MFT Graduate Committee notifying him/her that he/she will be recommended for withdrawal from the program. - 2.
-A student may appeal actions concerning withdrawal by petitioning the Director of the School of Social and Family Dynamics within 10 business days of receiving the withdrawal notice from the Graduate Committee.
-In this circumstance, student appeals will be reviewed by the Graduate Committee in Family & Human Development. - d.
-Clinical Competence and Professional Conduct.
-All students admitted to the MAS-MFT program are subject to the general standards of academic good standing of the university.
-Academic standards alone, however, do not necessarily guarantee that a student will be allowed to continue in or to graduate from the program.
-Because students obtaining a clinical master's degree are placed in positions of dealing with the public, including the internship site supervisors and staff, other mental health and social service professionals, and clients, they must also demonstrate the requisite qualifications for successful professional performance including sound mental health, interpersonal skills, basic communication skills and appropriate professional conduct:
+- For appeal timeline and procedures, please see the "Appeals" section on page 7 of this handbook. - iii.
+If the student fails to raise the Graduate GPA, the Plan of Study GPA, and the Overall GPA to a minimum of 3.0 within the allotted time as defined in the preceding section, the student will receive a letter from the Sanford School notifying him/her that he/she will be recommended for withdrawal from the program.
+A student may appeal actions concerning withdrawal.
+For appeal timeline and procedures, please see the "Appeals" section on page 7 of this handbook. - iv.
+Incomplete Grades.
+A MAS-MFT student cannot accumulate more than two incompletes at any given time while completing a graduate program of study. - If a student accumulates three or more incompletes at any given time, the student will be placed on academic probation and receive a deficiency notice from the Sanford School. - 2.
+The student will be required to complete all incompletes within one semester (note: for classes within the 7.5-week semester format, the incomplete must be completed within the next 7.5 weeks). - If the student fails to complete all incompletes within one semester, the student will receive a letter from the MAS-MFT Program Co-Directors notifying him/her that he/she will be recommended for withdrawal from the program. - Additional information about requesting an Incomplete is available at: https://students.asu.edu/forms/incomple-grade-request. - 5.
+A student may appeal actions concerning withdrawal.
+For appeal timeline and procedures, please see the "Appeals" section on page 7 of this handbook. - v.
+Grade Grievance Procedures.
+Course grades are determined by the criteria provided in the course syllabus.
+If a student feels that a given grade is not a fair and accurate representation of their work per the stated requirements of the syllabus and wishes to appeal the grade, the first step is to speak with the instructor and present the evidence the student believes supports the appeal.
+If this step does not resolve the situation, the student should ask to meet with the MAS-MFT co-directors as a next step.
+Most grade